Fungal Diversity Survey

 Fungal Diversity Survey, or FunDiS, is a nonprofit citizen science organization formerly known as North American Mycoflora Project, Inc. FunDiS aims to document the diversity and distribution of fungi across North America “in order to increase awareness of their critical role in the health of ecosystems and allow us to better protect them in a world of rapid climate change and habitat loss.”
 The project encourages amateurs, working with professionals, to contribute observations to online databases vetted by experts, and to collect and document fungi for DNA barcoding.
-Fungal Diversity Survey, Inc. is a Charitable 501(c)(3) organization registered in Indiana, USA.
+Fungal Diversity Survey, Inc. is a Charitable 501(c)(3) organization registered in Indiana, United States.

 History

 FunDiS grew out of an academic initiative to create a modern, comprehensive funga for North America.
 In 2012, some 70 academic mycologists and scientific-oriented mushroom collectors met at Yale University and called the initiative the North American Mycoflora Project.

 In 2017 at a meeting in Athens, Georgia, the project was reframed as a citizen science initiative and subsequently a nonprofit organization, North American Mycoflora Project, Inc. (NAMP) was launched in December 2017.
-In August 2020 the organization changed its name to Fungal Diversity Survey to reflect the fact that “fungi are their own kingdom - as long as they get lumped in with plants they will not get the recognition, attention and protection they deserve.”
+In August 2020 the organization changed its name to Fungal Diversity Survey to reflect the fact that "fungi are their own kingdom - as long as they get lumped in with plants they will not get the recognition, attention and protection they deserve".